Create an Operation

 NameVariable name used in the operation.

 ValueOptional default value.
-Leave Value empty and filled in the Flow Template.
-This keeps the operation flexible and reusable across multiple flows.
+Leave empty and fill it in the Flow Template to keep the operation flexible and reusable across multiple flows.

 4